thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

 Here are the prerequisites you need to setup the environment, to run the full "TempTracker" sample.

+This is just an **overview** for your basic installation tasks.
+The concrete configuration steps you will find in **4.
+Concrete Steps to Setup the full TempTracker Sample**.

 ***
 ### 3.1 Bluemix App related